-‘Moving Pigment‘ aims to scale up and automate the process of co-designing textile patterns with pigment-producing bacteria.
+‘Moving Pigments‘ aims to scale up and automate the process of co-designing textile patterns with pigment-producing bacteria.
 It intends to enlarge and make visible a reality that is usually hidden from sight, showing us the incredible beauty of this parallel microscopic world.

 The high degree of uniformity demanded in the context of mass production and consumer capitalism has led to extensive usage of petrochemical dyes.
 These often have disastrous impacts on ecosystems through the pollution of water courses and landscapes.
-In contrast, bacteria dye has many environmentally friendly advantages, including far lower water-usage and no use of harmful chemicals.
+In contrast, bacteria dye has many environmentally friendly advantages, including far lower water usage and no use of harmful chemicals.
 Placing this method within the industry’s context is desirable and necessary to provide an alternative to the destructive status quo.

 Challenging the established separation of human and non-human species can create meaningful innovation.
 Designing with and not against nature necessitates alternative practices and new instruments.
 The machine developed within this work is designed to experiment and explore the process of bacteria dyeing through automation.
 It represents a case study for the prospective large-scale implementation of sustainable co-designing dye practices.